macoovacany/employeeTracker/README.md

     1) Can not run the SQL command _SOURCE ./seed/schema.js_ inside a query from NodeJS.
     1) The npm package _execsql_ is sus.
 1) Cross link the various modify view options so you are not menu hopping all the time.
+1) Change employees under a particular manager
+1) Enforce business rules
+    1) no circular arrangements of management
+    1) no removing departments that have roles assigned
+    1) no removing roles that have employees

 ## GitHub Project

 This project is licensed under a MIT license.